Itaewon International Food District: Complete Visitor Guide

 Petra: A Taste of Jordan

 If you've ever dreamt of experiencing the rich flavors of the Middle East, Petra is an absolute must-visit.
-This beloved Jordanian restaurant has been a cornerstone of Itaewon's international scene for years, famous for its authentic dishes and warm hospitality.
+This beloved Jordanian restaurant has been a cornerstone of Itaewon's international scene for years, and it's famous for its authentic dishes and warm hospitality.
 You might even recognize its vibrant interior from local travel vlogs!

-- Price Range: Expect to pay around ₩15,000 to ₩25,000 per person for a satisfying meal.
+- Price Range: You're looking at around ₩15,000 to ₩25,000 per person for a really satisfying meal.

 - Why it's special: Petra consistently delivers on authentic flavors, and their generous portions make it a great value.
-It’s a fantastic introduction to Jordanian cuisine.
+It's honestly a fantastic introduction to Jordanian cuisine.

 Agra: India's Royal Flavors in Seoul

-- Price Range: Main dishes range from ₩18,000 to ₩28,000, so expect around ₩25,000 to ₩35,000 per person, especially if you order multiple dishes to share.
+- Price Range: Main dishes range from ₩18,000 to ₩28,000, so you're looking at around ₩25,000 to ₩35,000 per person, especially if you order multiple dishes to share.

 - Why it's special: Agra consistently delivers high-quality Indian food with a refined touch.
 Their tandoor-baked items are particularly outstanding.